-When can I enroll in the vision and/or dental plan?
+When can I enroll myself (and my eligible dependents) in the vision and/or dental plan?

-You may enroll only prior to or within 30 days of receiving your first benefit payment or during the annual open enrollment period.
-Outside of open enrollment, you can also enroll if you have experienced a life change (or a qualifying event).
-A qualifying event can be an involuntary loss of coverage from another source.
-You must tell us of such an event, complete an enrollment application and provide supporting documentation of the qualifying event within 60 days.
-If OPERS does not receive the required supporting documents within 60 days, you cannot be enrolled.
-Visit https://www.opers.org/health-care/resources.shtml for a copy of the enrollment application.
-After you enroll, you (and any enrolled dependents) must stay enrolled until the next open enrollment period unless you have a change in family status, including a divorce, death or a child reaches age 26.
+You may enroll yourself (and any eligible dependents) only prior to or within 30 days of receiving your first benefit payment or during the annual open enrollment period.
+Outside of open enrollment, you can also enroll yourself (or any eligible dependents) if you have experienced a life change (or a qualifying event).
+A qualifying event can be an involuntary loss of coverage from another source (for yourself or an eligible dependent), a benefit recipient's marriage or the birth (or adoption) of a child.
+You must notify OPERS of such an event, complete an enrollment application and provide supporting documentation of the qualifying event within 60 days.
+If OPERS does not receive the required supporting documents within 60 days, you (and any eligible dependents) cannot be enrolled.
+Visit opers.org/health-care/resources for a copy of the enrollment application.
+Once enrolled, you (and any enrolled dependents) must remain enrolled until the next open enrollment period unless you have a change in family status including a divorce, death or a child reaches age 26.
 In order to avoid any overpayments, you must notify OPERS immediately if you have a change in family status.